How to... (some commonly asked questions)

 Is there a fast way to disable sound output when I'm using the computer to generate test signals directly from Omnimic?

-Yes, simply press on the [Esc] key on your keyboard.
+Yes, simply press on the [Esc] key or the space bar on your keyboard.
 Press [F2] to start it again.

 Point the microphone

 Omnimic is a small capsule, narrow tip measurement microphone and its response is essentially omnidirectional at most frequencies.
-At very high frequencies, there is about 3dB reduction in response at 13kHz, as can be easily determined by making a set of comparative measurements with the mic pointing at and then perpendicular to a high frequency speaker.
-Here is a result of such a measurement (showing the effect of perpendicular to directly aimed response):
+At very high frequencies, there is about 3dB reduction in perpendicular response at 13kHz.
+This can be easily determined by making a set of comparative measurements with the mic pointing at and then perpendicular to a high frequency speaker, and then normalizing one by the other.
+Here is a result of such a measurement and process (showing the effect of perpendicular to directly aimed response):

 Align two speakers in "time of arrival" at a listening position